-High Energy!
-Ranveer Singh Gets A Rockstars Welcome In Germany!
+High Energy Ranveer Singh Gets A Rockstar's Welcome In Germany!
 View Pics

 The hyperactive Ranveer Singh is in Germany for the shoot of a commercial and the actor was mobbed by fans from all the sides.
 He received rockstar treatment and several people in large groups ended up taking selfies with him.

-Ranveer Singh seemed not to mind the attention at all and happily cheered his fans by clicking selfies with them and is seen cracking jokes as well.
+Ranveer Singh seemed not to mind the attention at all and happily cheered his fans by clicking selfies with them and was seen cracking jokes as well.
 Check out the pictures below!

 Ranveer Singh